-Reporting.
-For most of the first five decades in which the Judiciary Committee considered Supreme Court nominations (1828 to 1863), its usual practice was simply to report these nominations to the Senate, without any official indication of the committee members' opinions regarding them.
+Senate, without any official indication of the committee members' opinions regarding them.
 Twenty-three nominations were reported to the Senate in this way, and 15 of them were confirmed.

-Reporting with a Favorable Recommendation.
+Reporting with a Favorable Recommendation

 In 1870, the Judiciary Committee initiated the practice of reporting to the Senate an explicit recommendation in favor of confirmation whenever a majority of members supported a Supreme Court nominee.
-Over the course of almost a century and a half, the committee has favorably reported 71 Supreme Court nominations, with 65 receiving Senate confirmation.
+Over the course of almost a century and a half, the committee has favorably reported 77 Supreme Court nominations, with 71 receiving Senate confirmation.28

+Reporting Without Recommendation

-Reporting Without Recommendation.
-On four occasions - three times in the late 19th century and once in the late 20th century - the Judiciary Committee has voted to report a Supreme Court nomination while explicitly stating it was not making a recommendation to the Senate.
-On each occasion, the committee reported a nomination without urging the Senate either to confirm or to reject.
-The Senate confirmed three of the nominations that were reported in this way, while rejecting the fourth.
+On four occasions-three times in the late 19th century and once in the late 20th century-the Judiciary Committee has voted to report a Supreme Court nomination while explicitly stating it was not making a recommendation to the Senate.
+On each occasion, the committee reported a nomination without urging the Senate either to confirm or to reject.29 The Senate confirmed three of the nominations that were reported in this way, while rejecting the fourth.30

-Reporting with an Unfavorable Recommendation.
-On seven occasions - five times in the 19th century and twice in the 20th century - the Judiciary Committee voted to report a Supreme Court nomination with a recommendation to the Senate that it reject the nomination.
-Only two of the seven nominations received was considered by a select committee and then reported to the Senate, where it was rejected by a 9-24 vote.
+Reporting with an Unfavorable Recommendation

+On seven occasions-five times in the 19th century and twice in the 20th century-the Judiciary Committee voted to report a Supreme Court nomination with a recommendation to the Senate that it reject the nomination.
+Only two of the seven nominations received Senate confirmation (and each only by a close roll-call vote);31 the Senate rejected four of the others32 and postponed taking action on the fifth.33